What Is Authoritative Parenting and How Does It Affect Children?

 Authoritative parenting has a profound and positive impact on children’s development and well-being.

-This balanced and responsive parenting style, characterized by warmth, support, and clear expectations, leads to a range of beneficial effects on children.
-Here are some key authoritative parenting effects:
+The balanced and responsive parenting style, characterized by warmth, support, and clear expectations, leads to a range of beneficial effects on children.
+Here are 9 key authoritative parenting effects:

 1. Positive emotional development